Yashsoni23/FlightsAndSearchService/README.md

 }
 ````

-- Once you've added your db congig as listed above,go to the src folder from your terminal and execute `npx sequelize db:create`
+- Once you've added your db congig as listed above,go to the src folder from your terminal and execute `npx sequelize db:create` and then execute `npx sequelize db:migrate`

 ## DB Design
     - Airplane Table